-Josef Broder serves as associate dean for academic affairs and professor of Agricultural and Applied Economics at the University of Georgia (UGA).
+Josef Broder serves as associate dean for academic affairs and professor of agricultural and applied economics at the University of Georgia.
 As associate dean, he provides administrative and budgetary leadership to academic affairs and student affairs programs at the undergraduate and graduate levels.

-Broder received his B.S.A. in agricultural economics from UGA and his master's and Ph.D. in agricultural economics from Michigan State University.
-Broder’s family emigrated from Switzerland to operate a dairy farm in Stockbridge, Georgia.
+Broder received his bachelor's degree in agricultural economics from UGA and his master's degree and a doctorate in agricultural economics from Michigan State University.
+Broder’s family emigrated from Switzerland to operate a dairy farm in Stockbridge, Ga.
 He is one of eight children, seven of whom graduated from the UGA and six from the College of Agricultural and Environmental Sciences.

 Ph.D. in Agricultural Economics from Michigan State University, 1977